saspy-bffs/wuss-2022-how-git-notes/README.md

 ##### Managing Code Repositories:

-- Repo (created using the GitHub web interface, or using the Git CLI with `git init`):
+- Repo (created using the GitHub web interface, or using the Git CLI with `git init`): "Repo" is short for repository, and CLI stands for command line interface

 - Fork (typically created using the GitHub web interface only):